 Wedding officiant ceremony | part I

-- Your arrival at the venue: First is your entrance – walking up the aisle (individually, together or escorted).
+- Your arrival at the venue: First, your celebrant provides you details about your key entrance – walking up the aisle (individually, together or escorted).
 This commences after the prelude (optional).
 And then, followed by your favorite processional (instrumental) song.
 Sit or stand during the ceremony.

-- The introduction: Secondly, as your independent celebrant I’ll interact naturally with you and your guests.
+- The introduction: Secondly, your celebrant arrives one hour before the service to deliver your speech.
+On top of that, they interact naturally with you and your guests.
 Then, greet, welcome and thank your family and friends for being part of your special day, on your behalf.
 Also, we can take a moment of reflection to acknowledge the absence of a loved one and honor their memory.

-- Share your love story: The celebrant will share your emotions, experiences and how much your partner means to you.
+- Share your love story: Thirdly, 2 – 4 months before the celebrations, you and your celebrant will have 2 – 3 face-to-face meetings [or Skype dates] to compose the perfect speech.
+Most importantly, you have control over the amount of drafts written.
+There job is to get it right!
+On the day, the celebrant shares your emotions, experiences and how much your partner means to you.
 Or recite a love & friendship poem, give a blessing, or read a non-religious scripture.

 - The meeting and proposal: Next, what makes your relationship special?
-Convey this in your personalised ceremony speech.
-It contains key details about your first encounter and the proposal.
-As well as, your love for each other, shared values and your hopes for the future.
+The celebrant will provide you with a questionaire.
+It contains personal questions about your first encounter and the proposal.
+And this can be conveyed in your personalised ceremony speech along with your love for each other, shared values and your hopes for the future.

 - Wedding vows – yes I do: What were the important moments (setbacks and success) in your life?
 What does love mean to you?
 Express your declaration of devotion, and intent in your personal vows.
 Here are questions you need to ask before writing your wedding vows.